Nanolx/NanoDroid/README.md

 This lists features unique to NanoDroid.

-#### nanodroid-overlay
+#### NanoDroid-Overlay

-The `nanodroid-overlay` script handles the following features
+The `nanodroid-overlay` script handles the pseudo-debloat feature (Magisk-only)

-* pseudo-debloat (Magisk-only)
   * show the list of pseudo-debloated apps
   * add or remove apps from the list of pseudo-debloated apps

+Full details on the Pseudo Debloat feature [> Details](doc/PseudoDebloat.md) Full details on the NanoDroid-Overlay Script [> Details](doc/NanoDroidOverlay.md)

+#### NanoDroid-Prop

+The `nanodroid-prop` script utilizes Magisk's resetprop to alter system properties

   * add system properties (Magisk-only)
+     * both on-the-fly and permanently
+  * properties set by this script survive NanoDroid updates

+Full details on the NanoDroid-Prop Script [> Details](doc/NanoDroidProp.md)

+#### NanoDroid-Perm

+The `nanodroid-perm` script grants microG and Co. required permissions, if lacking

+Full details on the NanoDroid-Perm Script [> Details](doc/NanoDroidPerm.md)

+#### NanoDroid-UPD

+The `nanodroid-upd` script allows to update NanoDroid's custom apks

-* grant signature spoofing permission to microG and Play Store if required
+  * Play Store
+  * Fake Store
+  * OpenLauncher

+which can't be updated through Play/Yalp Store or F-Droid otherwise

+Full details on the NanoDroid-UPD Script [> Details](doc/NanoDroidUPD.md)

+#### NanoDroid-Util

+The `nanodroid-util` script contains the following features

+  * show boot count
+  * fix OTA update issues (like non-working navbar)
+  * handle Audio Focus permission
+     * prevent apps from stealing audio output, for example listen to Music while playing Pokémon Go
+  * handle Read Clipboard permission
-  * both in Magisk and System Mode
+  * modify Airplane Mode settings
-* issue `nanodroid-overlay --help` for the full list of options
+     * choose which radios are on or off in Airplane mode

-Full details on the nanodroid-overlay Script [> Details](doc/NanoDroidOverlay.md) Full details on the pseudo-debloat feature [> Details](doc/PseudoDebloat.md)
+Full details on the NanoDroid-Util Script [> Details](doc/NanoDroidUtil.md)

 #### init scripts